pontazaricardo/OpenGL_Shadings/README.md

 # OpenGL_Shadings

-This project shows how to perform the three classical Polygon shading, Gouraud shading and Phong shading over 3D models using OpenGL.
+This project shows how to perform the three classical shadings: **Polygon shading, Gouraud shading** and **Phong shading** over 3D models using OpenGL.

 ![demo](/images/demo01.gif?raw=true)